Sonya-J00/US_Accidents_ML_Project/README.md

 - Accidents with higher severity level take longer to clear
     - Visualise changes in clearance class (stacked bar chart) and clearance times (box plot) by weather conditions.
 Use chi-squared and kruskal-Wallis to test for statistical significance

-- The population of the incident area will inpact clearance times
+- The population of the incident area will impact clearance times
     - Visualise differences in clearance class distribution (histogram) and clearance times (scatter plot) and test for statistical significance.
     - As neither of the above visualisations gave a clear picture, population was binned, a contingency table by clearance category made, and chi-squared used to test for statistical significance

 ## Project Plan

 **Data Cleaning**
 - Import and explore dataset
 - Handle missing values
 - Check for unique incident IDs
 - Handdle repeated rows

 **Subsampling**
 - Use "Start_Time" and "End_Time" to obtain "Clearance_Time(hr)" => "Clearance_Class" (the target)
 - Use "Clearance_Class" to subsample the data (500 K rows) into a smaller, 10 K row dataset with classes as equal as possible

 **Feature Engineering**
 - Use "Start_Time" to extract month = > "Month"
 - Use "City" and "County" to merge US Census population data => "Population"
 - Aggregate States and Counties that appear less than 5 time => "State_Other" and "County_Other"